kevin-bernardi/CudaGrid3D/README.md

 ## Create a Random Pointcloud

-For testing purposes the library also provide the function `generateRandomPointcloud` that generated a pointcloud allocated on the device memory with N random points within the bounds of the 3D Grid.
+For testing purposes the library also provide the function `generateRandomPointcloud` that generates a pointcloud allocated on the device memory with N random points within the bounds of the 3D Grid.
 This pointcloud can be directly inserted in the 3D Grid by using the `insertPointcloud` function.

-The `generateRandomPointcloud` function doesn't require the pointcloud initialization to avoid memory size mismatches (like `arrayToPointcloud`).
+The `generateRandomPointcloud` function doesn't require the pointcloud initialization (like `arrayToPointcloud`).

 ```c++